 I have been out and about getting ready for the holidays, as I am sure you have been.
 If the store has a floral section I always stop to see what holiday plants are for sale.

-Since they are bulbs, everything is stored in the bulb that they need to grow and flower the first year.
+Since they are bulbs, they have everything stored needed to grow and flower the first year.
 Even without their roots, they can flower and send out leaves.

 Knitted Sleeve Covered Amaryllis

 Have you seen the stocking-covered bulbs?
 These are like the waxed bulbs but a decorative knitted sleeve is used in place of wax.
 They are kind of cute, right?

 I have to admit, this is an amaryllis I kind of like, other than the fact that they have glued the bulb to logs and then flocked it to look like snow….What do you think?

-Find a potting medium that is fast-draining and is better for the bulb and will help keep it alive long term.
+Find a potting medium that is fast-draining and is better for the bulb and will help keep it alive long-term.

-Leave one-third of the amaryllis bulb needs to be left out of the potting medium.
-This bulb needs to be planted correctly.
-I pulled it out of the mix and I have to say it was a bit wet and slimy if that’s the word.
+Leave one-third of the amaryllis bulb out of the potting medium.
+I pulled bulb out of the mix and it was a bit wet and slimy.
 I am not sure it will live but I repotted it with a good potting mix and am hoping for the best.

 Buying a loose bulb

-I find the best way to purchase a bulb is to get one at a garden center and buy the biggest bulb you can afford.
+I find the best way to buy a bulb is to get one at a garden center and buy the biggest bulb you can afford.
 The bigger the bulb, the more flower stalks it will send up.